 Factors determining real estate license reciprocity

-Some states have full reciprocity, and some have none, while others offer partial reciprocity that depends on certain factors.
-The main factors that define the availability of reciprocity are state agreements and real estate broker experience.
+Some states have full reciprocity, some have none, and others offer partial reciprocity that depends on specific factors.
+The two main factors that define reciprocity availability are state-to-state agreements and broker experience requirements.

 Mutual agreements between states